pybamm-team/PyBaMM/README.md

 ## Versioning

-PyBaMM uses [CalVer](https://calver.org/), which means that we make new releases every month with the version number `YY.MM`.
+PyBaMM makes releases every four months and we use [CalVer](https://calver.org/), which means that the version number is `YY.MM`.
+The releases happen, approximately, at the end of January, May and September.
 There is no difference between releases that increment the year and releases that increment the month; in particular, releases that increment the month may introduce breaking changes.
-Breaking changes for each release are communicated via the [CHANGELOG](CHANGELOG.md), and come with deprecation warnings or errors that are kept for at least one year (12 releases).
+Breaking changes for each release are communicated via the [CHANGELOG](CHANGELOG.md), and come with deprecation warnings or errors that are kept for at least one year (3 releases).
 If you find a breaking change that is not documented, or think it should be undone, please open an issue on [GitHub](https://github.com/pybamm-team/pybamm).

 ## 🚀 Installing PyBaMM